Owain Lawson

 environment, development, climate

-I am a historian of environment, development, and social movements in the modern Middle East.
-I serve as Co-Editor of Arab Studies Journal and Co-editor of the Jadaliyya Environment page.
-I am Assistant Professor of Environmental History at Lehigh University, where I am working on my first book, Power Failures: Development, Sovereignty, and Environmental Justice in Lebanon.
+I am a historian of environmental history and the modern Middle East.
+I am Assistant Professor of History and Environmental Studies at Lehigh University, where I am working on my first book, Power Failures: Development, Sovereignty, and Environmental Justice in Lebanon.
+I am also Co-Editor of Arab Studies Journal.

-My research and teaching investigate the intersecting histories of environment, technology, capitalism, incarceration, and the climate crisis.
+My research and teaching investigate the intersecting histories of environment, technology, and the climate crisis.

 I was formerly Lecturer in Environmental History at Cardiff University (2023–24), a SSHRC Postdoctoral Fellow at the University of Toronto (2022–23), and Visiting Assistant Professor of Modern Middle Eastern History at Oberlin College (2021–22).
 I received my Ph.D. in History from Columbia University in 2021.
 I also hold an MPhil and MA in History from Columbia, MA in Middle East Studies from the American University in Cairo, and BA from Concordia University in Montréal.

 Fellowships and grants from the Social Science Research Council, Social Sciences and Humanities Research Council of Canada, Max Weber Stiftung, Doris G. Quinn Foundation, and Columbia's Institute for Religion, Culture, and Public Life have supported my research.
 In 2018–2019, I was a fellow-in-residence at the Orient-Institut Beirut.
-Alongside teaching at Cardiff, Oberlin, and Columbia, I design and teach classes for incarcerated students through the Prison Education Programs of Cornell and Columbia.
+Alongside teaching at Lehigh, I have designed and taught classes for incarcerated students through the Prison Education Programs of Cornell and Columbia.

 Power Failures: Development, Sovereignty, and Environmental Justice in Lebanon